utah-cs4470-sp23/class/hw12/README.md

  - Multiplications by powers of 2 as shifts, tested in `ok4`
  - Reducing array copies for indexing, tested in `ok5`

+There is no fuzzer test.
+This means that, if you'd like, you're free to implement additional peephole optimizations beyond these.

 Like in the prior two assignments, you are tested for matching the assembly produced by the [provided compiler][releases], though you don't need to match comments, whitespace, or exactly how you do